LouisCAD/Splitties/README.md

 Releases are announced on GitHub, you can subscribe by [clicking on "Watch", then "Releases only"]( https://docs.github.com/en/github/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository
 ).

+However, if you use [refreshVersions](https://github.com/jmfayard/refreshVersions), you'll also learn about updates when you run the `refreshVersions` task right in the `versions.properties` file.

 ## Improve this library
 If you want this library to have **a new feature or an improvement** in a